 This is true even when both parents were actively involved as parents.
 The third party does not have to be filling the role of an absent parent to be in the role of a parent.
 There are cases in which grandparents and step-parents were found to have achieved in loco parentis standing because they lived with the child, performed parental duties for the child, and formed a parent-like bond with the child, even when both of the biological parents were active parents.
 In the grandparent’s case, both parents even lived in the same household together with the child, and still the grandparent formed in loco parentis status.
 Distinctions have been made, though, between a grandparent whose actions and responsibilities for the child were consistent with an informal adoption and a grandparent who acts in a role more consistent with a frequent babysitter.

 A relative or friend can also form an in loco parentis relationship if they step in to assume responsibility in a time of need.
 In one case an aunt and uncle who cared for a child with the mother’s consent while the mother suffered from mental illness were able to obtain standing for custody over the objection of a father who had little involvement and saw the child infrequently.

 Given the complex relationships and financial challenges facing modern families, it is important to understand how your relationships and living situations affect your child’s custody relationships.
 Before you move in with someone or put your child in someone’s care, you should consider whether doing so will give that person in loco parentis custodial rights to your child.
-Call us today at 717-657-7770 to schedule a free consultation and discuss how your rights can be protected.
+Call us today at 717-657-7770 to ask about a free consultation and discuss how your rights can be protected.